flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/settings.md

     - Volume for sounds audible when in external views.

 - Engine Interiors Sounds:
-    - Volume for engine sounds inside the cockpit.
+    - Volume for engine sounds when in interior views.

 - Wind Interior Volume:
-    - Volume for wind sounds inside in cockpit.
+    - Volume for wind sounds when in interior views.

 - Passenger Ambience
     - If this setting is enabled the following ambience sounds are played: